Ajay-1502/HTML/README.md

-This is a basic registration form using html only.
-I have built this form as a part of learning.
+This is a basic registration form using html only, I have built this form as a part of learning.